-The Independence Academy offers three types of need-based scholarships: The IA Scholarship Fund, Indiana School Choice Scholarship, and SGO Scholarship.
+The Independence Academy offers three types of need-based scholarships: The IA Scholarship Fund and SGO Scholarship.
 For more information on these scholarships or other financial assistance questions, please call the school office at 317.926.0043.

 The IA Scholarship Fund